ImTaliesin/Obsidian-Notes/Delta Lake.md

 - Create Spark catalog tables for Delta Lake data.
 - Use Delta Lake tables for streaming data.
 - Query Delta Lake tables from a Synapse Analytics SQL pool.

+## When to use Delta Lake:

+1. When you need ACID transactions in your data lake: Delta Lake brings transactional integrity to your data lake operations.
+This is crucial when you need to ensure data consistency and reliability, especially in scenarios involving concurrent reads and writes.
+2. For data versioning and time travel capabilities: If your use case requires the ability to access and query previous versions of your data, Delta Lake's time travel feature is invaluable.
+This is particularly useful for auditing, reproducing past results, or rolling back to a previous state.
+3. When dealing with both batch and streaming data: Delta Lake's ability to handle both batch and streaming data in a unified manner makes it ideal for scenarios where you need to process real-time data alongside historical data.
+4. For simplifying ETL processes: Delta Lake's support for CRUD operations allows for more straightforward ETL processes, especially when you need to update or delete specific records in your data lake.
+5. When you need to enforce a schema on your data lake: Delta Lake provides schema enforcement, which helps maintain data quality and consistency in your data lake.
+6. For optimizing query performance: Delta Lake includes features like data skipping and Z-ordering that can significantly improve query performance on large datasets.
+7. When working with Spark in Azure Synapse Analytics: If you're already using Spark in Azure Synapse Analytics, Delta Lake integrates seamlessly and can enhance your data processing capabilities.

+### Specific scenarios where Delta Lake shines:

+1. IoT data processing: For handling large volumes of streaming sensor data while also allowing for historical analysis.
+2. Customer 360 views: When you need to continuously update and query customer data from various sources.
+3. Data warehousing: For building a scalable, ACID-compliant data warehouse on top of your data lake.
+4. Machine Learning pipelines: To ensure data consistency and versioning in your ML feature stores and model training datasets.
+5. Regulatory compliance: When you need to maintain audit trails and have the ability to revert to previous data states for compliance reasons.
+6. Real-time analytics: For scenarios requiring both real-time data ingestion and immediate querying capabilities.

+When to use Delta Lake:

+- You should consider using Delta Lake when you're working with large-scale data in Azure and need the benefits of both data lakes (scalability, support for diverse data types) and traditional databases (ACID transactions, data consistency).
+- It's particularly valuable when your data engineering workflows involve frequent updates to data, require strong consistency guarantees, or need to support both batch and streaming operations.
+- If you're already using Apache Spark in your Azure environment, integrating Delta Lake can provide significant enhancements to your data management capabilities.
 ## Delta lakes with streaming data
 streaming data can come in real time [docs](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html)
 ### Spark Structured Streaming